 Groundwater Replenishment Program

+Because groundwater is our only source of drinking water, the District is constantly evaluating options for increasing supply and access to drinking water.
 A feasibility study, to evaluate the scenarios for treating recycled water from the Tertiary Treatment Plant to an even more advanced standard to replenish the aquifers of Santa Margarita Groundwater Basin, is underway.
-After the advanced treatment, the water would be injected into the ground to bolster the groundwater levels directly or benefit the base flows in the local creeks and rivers.
+After the advanced treatment, the water would be injected into the ground to bolster the groundwater levels directly and benefit the base flows in the local creeks and rivers.
 The feasibility study includes consideration of new state groundwater regulations on indirect reuse of treated wastewater.
-The first draft was presented to the Santa Margarita Groundwater Basin Management Advisory Committee in November 2015 and additional findings will be made public mid-year in 2016.